TOPFLOW Tomography laboratory

 Furthermore separate blow-off pipes for water and steam with two parallel regulating valves each are available.

 The tomography laboratory is accessibly through a 2 x 0.75 m door.
 Additionally a transportation porthole may be opened so that a window of approximately 3,2 x 1,8 m is available.

-Currently the tomography laboratory is applied for investigation of condensation phenomena in a slightly inclined pipe by an X-ray tomograph (center of the picture) and a heat flux prob.
-Beside these measurements in the next future a test rig for analysis of boiling phenomena around a vertical single pipe at pressures up to 2 MPa is planned.
+The tomography laboratory was used for investigation of condensation phenomena in a slightly inclined pipe by an X-ray tomograph (center of the picture) and a heat flux probe.